KeqingLiuVU/Gen-AI-Models-in-Theory-Prac-KeqingLiu/README.md

 ## Overview

-### Context:
+### Introduction:
-Transformer-based models rely on self-attention mechanisms, which allow them to model dependencies between tokens.
+Sequential order of words is of great value to natural language understanding.
+But traditional transformers are inherently position-agnostic.
+They rely on self-attention mechanisms, which allow them to incorporate positional information about tokens.
 ### Problem:

-Traditional transformers lack inherent understanding of word order.
-Thus absolute and relative positional encodings are introduced to incorporate positional information about tokens.
-Previous solutions had drowbacks in:
+Traditional transformers ldo not inherently understand word order, so absolute and relative positional encodings are introduced to address the issue.
+While these approaches are effective, they have drowbacks in the following areas:

-1) Handling long sequences
+* Handling long sequences
-2) Capturing relative positions effectively
+* Capturing relative positions effectively
-3) Compatibility with efficient attention mechanisms
+* Compatibility with efficient attention mechanisms like linear self-attention

 ### Approach:

-RoFormer introduces a novel method called Rotary Position Embedding (RoPE): Encodes positions using rotation matrices, and incorporates relative position information directly into self-attention.
+RoFormer introduces a novel method called Rotary Position Embedding (RoPE).
+It encodes positions using rotation matrices, and incorporates relative position information directly into self-attention.

+Rotary Position Embedding is prioritized over existing methods for its advantage in:
+* Sequence length flexibility
+* Decaying inter-token dependency with increasing relative distances
+* Capability of equipping the linear self-attention with relative position encding

 ### Solution:
 1) Mathematical Formulation

-2) Integration into Transformer Architecture:
+3) Integration into Transformer Architecture

-3) Experimental Validation
+5) Experimental Validation

 ## Critical Analysis